 Step 1: Open the scanned PDF or image file containing text by clicking on the Open button in the main toolbar.

-Step 3: Choose from the available options under Convert to File Type section in the main toolbar and follow the prompts to finish your OCR conversion.
+Step 3: Choose from the available conversion options under the Convert tab in the main toolbar and follow the prompts to finish your OCR conversion.

 Able2Extract Professional will automatically recognize your PDF as scanned and run an OCR conversion by default, so you don’t need to bother with any unnecessary steps.
 Your content will be extracted accurately with little to no time invested nor wasted.

 Take Able2Extract Professional OCR engine for a free test drive.